-This is done through positive recognition of individual children or whole class achievements.
+is done through positive recognition of individual children or whole class's achievements.
 Positive recognition occurs through mentions and certificates e.g. star-charts, peg and reward system, prizes, verbal praise, telephone calls home, letters or postcards of praise sent home.
-Achievements are celebrated on a Friday in both schools through the giving of certificates and awards during whole school 'celebration assemblies'.
+At Wigley achievements are celebrated on a Friday through the giving of certificates.

 A school a peg reward system is made up of 7 layers.
 Every day pupils start in the "middle area" and can move "up" or "down" throughout the day.
 Rewards are given for moving up the chart.
-Sanctions for being in the lowest area will be missed playtime and Headteacher informed.
+Sanctions for being in the lowest area will be missed play time and Headteacher informed.